FriendsOfSymfony/FOSHttpCache/doc/varnish-configuration.rst

 ---------------------

 Below you will find detailed Varnish configuration recommendations for the features provided by this library.
-The examples are tested with Varnish versions 3 and 4.
+The configuration is provided for Varnish 3 and 4.

 Basic Varnish Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~